UQ-PAC/BASIL/docs/src/development/api-information.md

 # Transform Viewer GUI

+The frontend project is stored in a separate repository: [UQ-PAC/basil-gui-frontend](https://github.com/UQ-PAC/basil-gui-frontend).
-Ensure the submodule contianing the frontend is checked out:
+It is included here as a git submodule, to use the gui ensure this submodule is checked out:

 ```
 git submodule init